DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop3/README.md

 2. Using functions to summarize and group data
 3. Making our first plot

-# Goals for today:
+## Goals for today:

 1. How to explore your dataset using R packages/functions
 2. Understand the differences in how Excel handles these processes and how R handles them
 3. Explore the Stewart Castle dataset
 4. Make more plots!

-# Before we get into the code -- a quick poll.
+## Before we get into the code -- a quick poll.

-Important Links:

-1. RStudio Cloud Project Link: https://rstudio.cloud/project/3037046
-2. Today's Code Example:
+How many people already have datasets you are currently working with or want to work with?

-On to the exercises
+# On to the exercises